lelesgaray/lelesgaray.github.io/_posts/2020-04-30-create_bubble_map.md

 ---
-title: "Tutorial: how to create an easy bubble map with Plotly"
+title: "Tutorial: how to easily create a bubble map with Plotly"
 date: 2020-04-30T15:34:30-04:00
 categories:
   - Blog